Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

 Objects give you an **abstract way to think about and visualize your code**.
+Rather than having global variables that represent the ball and the paddle you will have objects that represent these and the variables that control their behavior now exist inside instances of these classes.

 <!-- > -->

-You'll be making a **Class for each** of these.
+You'll be making a **Class for each**.
 Define properties in each class with the values that the object needs to do it's job.

 <!-- > -->